shashwat1002/shor_algo/qft.md

 There are three primary properties of the QFT that will be relevant to our purpose of solving the period-finding sub-problem in the Shor's algorithm.

-1. It is unitary (TODO: proof) and that implies we can make a quantum circuit corresponding to it.
+1. It is unitary and that implies we can make a quantum circuit corresponding to it.
 2. Two vectors that are just linearly shifted from each other will be transormed into two vectors that differ just in the _phase_ (formal definition and proof has been provided later in the document)
 3. Periodicity relation: suppose the input vector is periodic with $r$ then the output vector is periodic with $\frac{N}{r}$